andreidimaano/andreidimaano/README.md

-### Hi, I'm Andrei!👋
+Hi, I'm Andrei!👋

-- 🔭 I’m currently working on solidifying web development fundamentals
-- 🌱 I’m currently learning python and relearning vanillaJS, DOM, HTML, CSS
+I’m currently working on solidifying web development fundamentals, learning python, and relearning vanillaJS, DOM, HTML, CSS.

 <!--
 **andreidimaano/andreidimaano** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.